nanochess/bootLogo/README.md

 A single command could be a REPEAT.
 Several commands can be grouped using [ and ].

+Only the two first letters of the name are taken in account.
+The predefined commands have priority (so you cannot define them out).
+Also, once defined a procedure, it cannot be edited again (sorry, lack of space).

 For example:

     TO CURVE REPEAT 4 [LT 10 FD 10] END